mongodb/specifications/source/auth/auth.rst

 Interfaces
 ``````````
 Authenticating using the MONGODB-OIDC mechanism will require 1 or 2 round trips between the MongoDB driver and server.
 The requests from the driver and the replies from the server are described by the following interfaces which are encoded
 in the payload as octet sequences defining BSON objects:

 .. code:: typescript

-  // Driver’s opening request in saslStart.
+  // Driver's opening request in saslStart.
   interface PrincipalStepRequest {
     // Name of the OIDC user Principal.
     n: Optional<string>;